MisterVVP/poor-man-s-cache/README.md

 Lunix kernel settings used as much as possible for both local and docker setups can be found in local_server_setup.bash

 ##### Local setup
-- Ubuntu (with high end processor and half gbit internet).
+- Ubuntu 24.04 kernel 6.14.0-27-generic (with high end processor and half gbit internet).
 - Docker on Ubuntu or Windows (with high end processor and half gbit internet)

 ##### CI setup